basarat/demo-jest/script.md

 }
 ```

-* And of course there is no output difference.

-* Another request is to remove the `console.log` duplication.
+* Another common additional request is to remove the `console.log` duplication.

 * You can do that by creating a variable for the result
 * and then storing the result in this variable for each condition